Welcome 2 My Nightmare Era

 4. A double-sided Alice poster; and

 All-in-all this is an outstanding offering with the magazine and, of course, the album itself being the highlights.
-It was therefore well worth the asking price and I highly recommend hunting out a copy from eBay or Amazon!
+It was therefore well worth the asking price and I highly recommend hunting out a copy if you don't already have one!

-Welcome 2 My Nightmare Classic Rock iPad Fan Pack
+Welcome 2 My Nightmare Classic Rock iPad App

 2011, Future Publishing

-Following hot on the heals of the CD-based Classic Rock Fan Pack came this innovative iPad App.
-It essentially included the same content as the magazine from the original Fan Pack but with some great videos of Alice (in full make-up) thrown in for good measure.
-Users are also treated to the promotional video of I'll Bite Your Face Off plus some footage from the iconic Club 100 gig from 2011.
+Following hot on the heels of the Classic Rock Collector's Pack (above) came this innovative iPad App.
+It essentially included the same content in digital form as the magazine from the original Collector's Pack, but with the addition of some great video interview with Alice (in full make-up).
+Users are also treated to the promotional video of I'll Bite Your Face Off plus some footage from the iconic Club 100 gig in London from 2011.

-Also included was a digital copy of the album and neat links to iTunes versions of Alice's back-catalogue.
-There was, of course, none of the physical items that came bundled with the original Fan Pack but it was still good value for the £14.99 charge.
+Also included was a digital copy of the album and links to iTunes versions of Alice's back-catalogue.
+There was, of course, none of the physical items that came bundled with the original Collector's Pack but it was still good value for the £14.99 charge.